se4ai2324-uniba/MusicExpress/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README of the repository │
+    ├── .dvc               <- DVC files
+    │
+    ├── .github
+    │   └── workflows      <- Github actions
+    │
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third party sources
     │   ├── interim        <- Data before processing
-    │   ├── output         <- Data after clustering and song recommendations │   ├── processed      <- Processed data, ready to be used for clustering │   └── raw            <- The original, immutable data dump.
+    │   ├── output         <- Data after clustering and song recommendations │   ├── processed      <- Processed data, ready to be used for clustering │   └── raw            <- The original, immutable data dump │
-    │
+    ├── docker             <- Docker files
+    │   └── Dockerfile       <- Docker image of our system (interact with API) │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │